Docker vs. Containerd: A Quick Comparison (2023)

 nerdctl run --name webserver -p 80:80 -d nginx

-However, these features are still experimental and not necessarily safe for real-world workloads yet.
+However, these features are still experimental and unsafe for production workloads.
 So nerdctl isn't geared toward end-users.
-It's also a tool aimed at developers or system administrators that want an easy way to test or debug Containerd's features.
+It's also a tool aimed at developers or system administrators who want an easy way to test or debug Containerd's features.
 That is, they can quickly test things with simple nerdctl commands rather than complex API instructions, as we mentioned earlier when discussing the ctr utility.

 So there we have it!
 Hopefully, this clears up the mystery about what Docker is, how it's built, and what containerd is.